On Numerical Estimation of Joint Probability Distribution from Lebesgue Integral Quadratures: Abstract

 \section{Abstract}

 An important application of Lebesgue integral quadrature\cite{ArxivMalyshkinLebesgue} is developed.
 Given two random processes, $f(x)$ and $g(x)$, two generalized eigenvalue problems can be formulated and solved.
 In addition to obtaining two Lebesgue quadratures (for $f$ and $g$) from two eigenproblems, the projections of $f$-- and $g$-- eigenvectors on each other allow to build a joint distribution estimator, the most general form of which is a density--matrix correlation.
-The examples of the density--matrix correlation can be the value--correlation $V_{f_i;g_j}$, similar to the regular correlation concept, and a new one, the probability--correlation $P_{f_i;g_j}$.
-The theory is implemented numerically; the software is available under the GPLv3 license.
+Examples of the density--matrix correlation can be a value--correlation $V_{f^{[i]};g^{[j]}}$, similar to a regular correlation concept, and a new one, a probability--correlation $P_{f^{[i]};g^{[j]}}$.
+If Christoffel function average is used instead of regular average the approach can be extended to an estimation of joint probability of three and more random processes.
+The theory is implemented numerically; the \href{http://www.ioffe.ru/LNEPS/malyshkin/code_polynomials_quadratures.zip}{software} is available under the GPLv3 license.